SidneyPrimas/AutoScope/readme_files/keras_readme.txt

 + Use PIL insead of cv2 since keras is dependent on PIL.
 This makes sure that the formatting is consistent with keras functions.
 + Configuration parameters: We can get any configuration parameters for model and layer class with model.name, etc.
 + VGG assumes a BGR format.
 However, Keras uses PIL to initially load images, and thus often used a RGB format.
 Be careful with going back and forth between thes formats.
++ Note on image dimensions: If you use flow_from_directory, Keras loads your images from a directory with PIL.
+Thus, the format of each loades image will be (width, height).
+Be careful.